 To make an appointment, contact your own GP receptionist and ask to see a Mind Recovery Worker in Extended Access.

-Appointments are available between 6.30pm and 9.30pm at the following surgeries:
+Appointments are available in evenings, out of usual GP opening hours, between 6.30pm and 9.30pm at the following surgeries:

 - Bowling Hall Medical Practice: Tuesdays